lukasz-wronski/vscode-ftp-sync/README.md

 I'm looking forward to get any feedback from extension users!
 Contribution, especially on bug fixing is more than welcome!

+Great thanks for suggestions and help with debugging for [Martin](https://github.com/kasik96), [Allan](https://github.com/EthraZa) and all other folks who reported bugs or made improvement requests.

 ------

 Use at your own risk - I do not guarantee that it will work correctly!